ianlewis/todos/README.md

 // TODO(label): message text
 ```

+For TODO comments to be more easily parsed keep in mind the following:

+- Spaces between the comment start and 'TODO' is optional
+  (e.g. `//TODO: some comment`)
+- TODOs should have a colon if a message is present so it can be distinguished
+  from normal comments.
+- TODOs can be prefixed with `@` (e.g. `// @TODO: comment`)
+- Comments can be on the same line with other code
+  (e.g. `x = f() // TODO: call f`)
+- Line comment start sequences can be repeated (e.g. `//// TODO: some comment`)
+- TODO comments can be in multi-line comments, however only the single line
+  where the TODO occurs is printed for multi-line comments.

 #### TODO type variants

 There a few variants of this type of comment that are in wide use.